joinpursuit/8-0-github-lab/questions.md

 What does "ES6" stand for?

 ```
+Es6 also known as ECMAScript 6, is the newer version of JavaScript introduced in 2015.
 ```

 What company famously used the phrase "Don't be evil" in their code of conduct?